How To Catch Bass In Summer

 The best summer bass fishing lures are spinnerbaits, lipless crankbaits, skirted jigs, topwater frogs, and plastic worms.

 The type of lure to use depends on where you are casting.
-Reaction baits such as crankbaits, topwater, and vibrating jigs are excellent for shallower areas.
+Reaction baits such as crankbaits, topwater lures, and vibrating jigs are excellent for shallow water.

 Spinnerbaits